christian-posta/christian-posta.github.io/_posts/2017-05-26-00-microservices-patterns-with-envoy-proxy-series.md

 Each demo will have it's own `envoy.json` configuration file.
 I definitely recommend taking a look at the [reference documentation for each section of the configuration file](https://lyft.github.io/envoy/docs/configuration/configuration.html) to help understand the configuration.
 The good folks at [datawire.io](datawire.io) also [put together a nice intro to Envoy and its configuration](https://www.datawire.io/guide/traffic/getting-started-lyft-envoy-microservices-resilience/) which you should check out too.

 Please [stay tuned](http://twitter.com/christianposta)!
-[Part I is already up](http://blog.christianposta.com/microservices/01-microservices-patterns-with-envoy-proxy-part-i-circuit-breaking/) and more coming later next week!
+[Part I and II are already up](http://blog.christianposta.com/microservices/01-microservices-patterns-with-envoy-proxy-part-i-circuit-breaking/) and more coming later next week!